-- To create an atmosphere of encouragement, where students develop into independent and resilient learners. - To identify individuals who need extra help and support. - To enable each student to take part in and contribute fully to school life. - To develop individuals' self-esteem and confidence. - To provide access to and progression within an appropriate curriculum. - To involve students in planning to address and monitor their special educational needs and or disability. - To work in partnership with parents/carers to support students learning and health needs. - To provide quality training for staff that provides them with strategies to support students with special educational needs and disability.
+- To create an atmosphere of encouragement, where students develop into independent and resilient learners. - To identify individuals who need extra help and support. - To enable each student to take part and contribute fully to school life. - To develop individuals' self-esteem and confidence. - To provide access to and progression within an appropriate curriculum. - To involve students in planning to address and monitor their special educational needs and or disability. - To work in partnership with parents to support students learning and health needs. - To provide quality training for staff that suggests strategies that help them to support students with special educational needs and disability.